nascentxyz/pyrometer/ARCHITECTURE.md

 Each `ContextVar` has a `VarType` - this represents the type of the variable (e.g. `uint256` would be `VarType::Builtin`).
 Each solidity type has 2 forms: `Concrete` and `Builtin`.
 A `Concrete` is a raw number, i.e. `uint256(1337)` would be `Concrete::Uint(256, 1337)`.
 A `Builtin` is used when we know the type but it takes a range of values.

 #### Parsing an expression
-When we encounter an expression, we recursively parse its parts (most expressinos have subexpressions).
+When we encounter an expression, we recursively parse its parts (most expressions have subexpressions).
 This generates `ExprRet`, or an expression return, that takes a few forms: `Single`, `Multi`, `Fork`,  or `CtxKilled`.
 This generally holds the variable that the original expression cared about.

 As an example:
 ```solidity